itaysnir/itaysnir.github.io/_posts/2024-05-23-pwncollege-kernel-security.md

 Hence, launches a simple `gdb` client.
 This means we can use gdb scripts to ease debugging.
 Moreover, by default challenges run on kernel `5.4`.

-3. We can build kernel modules as follows:
+- `vm build` - We can build kernel modules as follows:

 ```python
 def build(path):